 Accredited member of the American Animal Hospital Association since 1980.

 Dr. Knight and her husband (Dr. Charles Hurty) purchased Grove Veterinary Clinic from Dr. Fineman in June 2007.
 She graduated from the Washington State University’s College of Veterinary Medicine.
-Dr. Knight’s special interests include puppy and kitten wellness, dermatology, preventive medicine, dentistry, and human-animal bond issues.
+Dr. Knight’s special interests include soft tissue & orthopedic surgery, puppy and kitten wellness, dermatology, preventive medicine, dentistry, and human-animal bond issues.
 In her free time, Dr. Knight enjoys spending time with her family, reading, and working as treasurer for the Newport Swim Team.
 Dr. Knight and Dr. Hurty have two children, Claire and Ben.
-Their family is completed by three cats (Quentin, Rio, and Alley), a bearded dragon named Blueberry Crystal, and three dogs: Camp, an Australian Shepherd, Pogel, a Standard Poodle, and Daisy (aka Taco Belle), a fawn Chihuahua.
-Dr. Knight also functions as the clinic office manager, overseeing staff-related issues and finances.
-Dr. Knight has participated in Grove Veterinary Clinic’s programs at the Lincoln County Animal Shelter, including the spay and neuter program that is sponsored by the Friends of the Lincoln County Animal Shelter (FOLCAS)..
+Their family is completed by three cats (Quentin, Rio, and Alley), and four dogs: Camp, an Australian Shepherd, Pogel, a Standard Poodle, Daisy (aka Taco Belle), a fawn Chihuahua, and Ursa, a blonde Chihuahua.
+Dr. Knight has participated in Grove Veterinary Clinic’s programs at the Lincoln County Animal Shelter, including the spay and neuter program that is sponsored by the Friends of the Lincoln County Animal Shelter (FOLCAS).
 Staying consistent with the clinic’s devotion to community issues and projects, Dr. Knight has helped with the efforts to support homeless animals in the county through various programs.

 Ann Bennett joined the Grove Veterinary team in November 2009 as our office manager.
 Ann has worked in the veterinary field for the past 15 years and in management for 25 years.
-She resides in Lincoln County with her life mate Bryan and their very cute dog, Maggie, and 1 sweet cat named Suzie Q. She enjoys gardening, woodworking, interior design and most recently a venture into stained glass creations.
+She resides in Lincoln County with her life mate Bryan and their very cute dogs, Maggie & Petey, and 1 sweet cat named Suzie Q. She enjoys gardening, woodworking, interior design and most recently a venture into stained glass creations.
 We are extremely fortunate to have Ann on the Grove Team - she is immaculate in her record keeping and does an amazing job.

 Angela has been a CVT at Grove Veterinary Clinic since 1993.
 Her interests are varied and include horseback riding and scuba diving.
 She has several animal companions in her family; these include MacKenzie, a very unique herding Husky dog mix, Monty a Quarterhorse/Palamino, Joker, a Quarterhorse, and a flock of chickens led by P-nut.
 Angela has also adopted two cats; Polly is a calico domestic short hair kitten that was adopted from the Lincoln County Animal Shelter, and Sneakers is a tuxedo domestic short cat that was found severely injured on the side of the road.
 Extensive efforts were made to find Sneakers home, but no one claimed her.
 Angela takes exceptional care of our patients and is an extremely loyal team member.